High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Conclusions

 We present results of high- and variable-dimensional anomaly detection applied to the search for new physics at a future \ee~collider.
 Radiative return events are leveraged to scan \shat~for new resonant particles decaying to hadrons, while remaining agnostic to the mass scale of new physics.
 The analysis methodology uses different regions of \shat~to obtain training regions with varying signal-to-background ratios, allowing for the construction of a classifier that uses noisy labels for sensitivity to signal characteristics without relying on an input model.
 Classifiers are trained over \ee~events modeled as particle flow networks, with up to 150 values characterizing each event.

-When training over a simulated dataset with a realistic luminosity, signals with an initial signal-to-background ratio of $\lesssim 1\sigma$ are distinguishable by this classifier and can be significantly enhanced.
+When training over a simulated dataset with a realistic luminosity, signals with an initial signal-to-background ratio of $\lesssim 1\sigma$ are distinguishable by this classifier, and their sensitivity can be enhanced by over an order of magnitude.
 A normalization procedure is employed that removes correlation of the result with \shat~and ensures that no spurious signals are found in background-only analyses.
-Together, these results indicating strong potential for this method to facilitate new physics searches in future \ee~datasets.
-Further studies can be used to inform the design of future detectors by understanding the impact of detector acceptance and resolution on the sensitivity to generic new physics.
+Together, these results indicate the strong potential for this method to facilitate new physics searches in future \ee~datasets.
+Further studies can be used to inform the design of future detectors by understanding the impact of detector acceptance and resolution on the sensitivity to generic new physics, as well as utilizing full detector simulation.
 The examination of different input features or even higher input dimensionality could also broaden application of this method beyond hadronically decaying resonant new physics to an even more generic search.
 These avenues are both closely linked to the development of a robust and exciting physics program at a next-generation \ee~collider experiment.